African Fat-Tailed Gecko Care Sheet

 African Fat-Tailed Gecko ( Hemitheconyx caudicinctus)

 African fat-tailed geckos are nocturnal ground dwelling lizards that originate from desert areas in West Africa.
 African fat-taileds are becoming an increasingly popular pet, in part because of their ability to thrive in captivity but also because of their docile dispositions and their openness for being handled.
+This care sheet includes reptile supplies and husbandry tips for Reptile health and wellness.

 Their normal coloring consists of a pale tan or brown background that is accented by bold brown and tan stripes, with some also displaying a thin white stripe along their back.
 They are one of only a few species of geckos that have eyelids, which help keep their eyes clean in their dusty natural environment.